khushi-purwar/WebDev-ProjectKart/README.md

-I create a website of Dance Academy of cool frontend with the help of PUG,CSS,JavaScript,NodeJs.
+I have created a website of Dance Academy of cool frontend with the help of PUG,CSS,JavaScript,NodeJs.
-You can go to contact page and can submit a form where you can start getting training for learning dance of any type from best mentors.
+You can go checkout the contact page of the website and submit a form to get started with the training and learn dance of any kind from the best mentors.

 <div id="top"></div>